MLP Investment Guide: Quantifying Tax Benefits v.s. K-1 Headache

 Ten years is probably about the longest you would be able to hold onto an MLP due to the fact that the average MLP lifespan really doesn’t seem much longer than that.
 Plenty have either reorganized or converted to C-Corps, gone through bankruptcy, have been combined into new entities through mergers or have been acquired.
 Each one of those events is going to make the tax man cometh.

-The back to the original question, is the tax headache worth the extra yield and deferment?
+So back to the original question, is the taxation and K1 form headache worth the extra yield and deferment?
 I show quantitatively the answer is yes and this section shows the math as to why.
 However, you’ll have to make sure you have a MLP with a well covered distribution and not at risk of a bankruptcy.
 I’m not claiming that every MLP is worth it, I’m just trying to show you the value of two similar assets with different tax treatment, everything else the same.

 In the tables below, I show the value of the MLP against two types of assets, a REIT, which is also a pass-through entity that qualifies for the 20% deduction and a C-Corp which has to first pay taxes on its earnings before paying a dividend.
 The only advantage an MLP has over a REIT is the tax deferral, but for the C-Corp it is the tax deferral, the distributions are not first taxed before being paid out, and the 20% deduction in income.